-In transaction processing, the flow of transactions and reports is controlled through a single queue by a program called the System Queue Manager.
-The System Queue Manager is part of the CP-V monitor.
+In transaction processing, the flow of transactions and reports is controlled through a single queue by the System Queue Manager.
 The M:QUEUE procedure was developed for use in the System Queue Manager and requires transaction processing authorization (via the Super processor).
 The format of the M:QUEUE procedure is

-- dcb name specifies the name of the DCB for UNLOCK and LOCK requests. - list loc specifies the location of the list of criteria pointers for PUT, DEFINELIST, and STATS requests. - list id specifies the id of a list for GET and PURGE requests. - UNLOCK activates usage of the queue and defines the queue owner. - DEFINELIST defines the criteria for subsequent GET requests (i.e., the GET lists). - PUT enters a transaction or report into the queue. - GET retrieves a transaction or report from the queue. - STATS returns the status of a transaction or report. - PURGE discards outstanding GET lists which are active for a given user and releases user-associated queue control tables. - LOCK ensures that the user is the queue owner and locks the queue from further use.
+- dcb address specifies the address of the DCB for UNLOCK and LOCK requests. - list loc specifies the location of the list of criteria pointers for PUT, DEFINELIST, and STATS requests. - list id specifies the id of a list for GET and PURGE requests. - UNLOCK activates usage of the queue and defines the queue owner. - DEFINELIST defines the criteria for subsequent GET requests (i.e., the GET lists). - PUT enters a transaction or report into the queue. - GET retrieves a transaction or report from the queue. - STATS returns the status of a transaction or report. - PURGE discards outstanding GET lists which are active for a given user and releases user-associated queue control tables. - LOCK ensures that the user is the queue owner and locks the queue from further use.